ansible-collections/ibm_zos_core/docs/source/modules/zos_unarchive.rst

   When left unspecified, it uses the current group of the current user unless you are root, in which case it can preserve the previous ownership.

-  This option is only applicable if \ :literal:`dest`\  is USS, otherwise ignored.
+  This option is only applicable if ``dest`` is USS, otherwise ignored.

   | **required**: False
   | **type**: str